nh-server/switch-guide/docs/extras/glossary.md

 - Tegra X1: A chip made by Nvidia that is used in the Nintendo Switch.
 - Trinket: A tiny chip that is soldered on the Switch motherboard to automatically send a payload if it is in RCM.
 - TrustZone: The highest security level on the Switch.
 - XCI/NSP: Format used to dump games to.
-XCI is used for gamecard dumps, while NSP is for dumping system titles.
+XCI is used for gamecard dumps, while NSP is for dumping digital titles.

 ## Resources